Last reviewed October 2022

 January 26, 2009: The Metropolitan Airports Commission agree to the reworked terms of a loan deal with Delta Air Lines which commits Delta to keep 10,000 jobs in the state until government-issued bonds are paid off in 2016.
 The airline promises at least 400 departures a day, tied to gate leases through 2020 at Minneapolis-St. Paul International Airport.

-In May 1991, the Legislature passed House File 1655 (Laws of Minnesota 1991, chapter 350), which authorized the requirements for financing the construction of aircraft maintenance and repair facilities in Minnesota.
+In May 1991, the Legislature passed HF1655 (Laws of Minnesota 1991, chapter 350), which authorized the requirements for financing the construction of aircraft maintenance and repair facilities in Minnesota.

 Later the same year, the Legislative Commission on Planning and Fiscal Policy held several meetings to give final approval to the funding and construction of the maintenance facilities.

-Presentation by the Metropolitan Airports Commission Regarding the Effects of Possible Airline Mergers on MAC.
-Presented to the Minnesota House of Representatives Local Government and Metropolitan Affairs Committee on February 25, 2008 (listen).
-(Document includes copies of the 2002 and 2007 hub and headquarter covenants.)
+Presentation by the Metropolitan Airports Commission Regarding the Effects of Possible Airline Mergers on MAC, presented to the Minnesota House of Representatives Local Government and Metropolitan Affairs Committee on February 25, 2008 (audio).
+The document includes copies of the 2002 and 2007 hub and headquarter covenants.

 Audio and minutes from meetings of the Legislative Commission on Planning and Fiscal Policy from 1991 and 1994 dealing with Northwest Airlines.